 - 3. Payroll growth rate: In the amortization of the unfunded actuarial accrued liability, payroll is assumed to increase 3.75% per year.
 This increase rate is solely due to the effect of wage inflation on salaries, with no allowance for future membership growth. - 4.
 Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in five-year intervals while the COLA is suspended.
-As of June 30, 2011, it is assumed that the COLAs will be suspended for 16 years due to the current funding level of the plans.
-The actual COLA will be determined based on the plan's five-year average investment rate of return minus 5.5% and will range from zero to 4.0%.
+The first such COLA will be applicable in Calendar Year 2018.
+As of June 30, 2012, it is assumed that the COLAs will be suspended for 15 years due to the current funding level of the plans.
+The actual COLA will be determined based on the plan's five-year average investment rate of return (return on actuarial assets) minus 5.5% and will range from zero to 4.0%.